Ken Terajima: Organization of the Imperial General Headquarters

-In May 1932 Terashima took charge of the centre of Naval Military Administration as Director of the Education Bureau and Director of the Military Affairs Bureau.
+In May 1932, Terashima took charge of the centre of Naval Military Administration as Director of the Education Bureau and Director of the Military Affairs Bureau.
 During Terashima's tenure as head of the Military Affairs Bureau, the May 15 incident was dealt with and the Naval General Staff held a discussion with the Ministry of Navy on revisions to the Naval General Staff Ordinance and inter-ministry inter-departmental regulations.
 This business discussion wasn't a sudden one and the movement aimed at expanding the authority of the Naval General Staff can be seen since Yūzaburō Katō and Kakuichi Murakami were navy ministers.
 However, the attempts of Hayao Shimamura, Deputy Director Tetsutarō Satō, Gentarō Yamashita, Kanji Katō, and Saburo Horiuchi didn't materialize.
 In addition, the reason for requesting the expansion of the authority of the Military General Staff was the concern that a civil official would be appointed as Minister of Military Affairs.
 In 1930, at the time of the London Naval Treaty, the issue of supreme command was violated.
-Regarding the interpretation of Article 11 of Article 11, ``The Minister of State shall not be responsible for providing assistance regarding the supreme command which called for the deletion of the following proviso.
+Regarding the interpretation of Article 11 of Article 11, ``The Minister of State shall not be responsible for assisting the supreme command which called for the deletion of the following proviso.
 The Ministry of Navy objected, and Japan remained unable to come to a conclusion as a nation.
 The Navy resolved at the Military Councilor's Conference that the number of troops should be determined by the agreement of the Minister of the Navy and the Chief of the General Staff.
-In terms of personnel affairs after the London Naval Treaty, on the recommendation of Tōgō, Prince Fushimi Hiroyasu, who had a view toward the military general office, obtained a resolution of the Military Council and assumed the post of Chief of the Naval GeneralStaff.
+In terms of personnel affairs after the London Naval Treaty, on the recommendation of Tōgō, Prince Fushimi Hiroyasu, who had a view toward the military general office, obtained a resolution of the Military Council and assumed the post of Chief of the Naval General Staff.
 His predecessor, Naval General Staff Naomasa Taniguchi, was the successor to Kanji Katō who resigned after the London Naval Treaty and was reluctant to resign.